-First of all, what is story mapping?
+What is story mapping?

 The “map” is arranged by horizontal and vertical axis; the first horizontal row shows the most basic steps taken by a user, and each subsequent horizontal row adds different layers of complexity to the user journey.
-The vertical columns represent implementation of the product, and are usually arranged by priority.
-The map is typically color coded and made available to anyone on a product team.
+The vertical columns represent the implementation of the product and are usually arranged by priority.
+The map is typically color-coded and made available to anyone on a product team.

-Your website is your way to communicate your product to your users; if you were speaking to them in person, you would take care to be clear and concise, straightforward and to the point.
+Your website is your way to communicate your product to your users; if you were speaking to them in person, you would take care to be clear and concise, straightforward, and to the point.
 We’ve all had experiences where we’ve been in conversation with someone only to have them go off on some tangent, subsequently causing us to lose interest and become distracted.
-You DON’T want this to happen on your website, and it’s much easier for communication to be interrupted online as opposed to in person when both channels are present.
+You don't want this to happen on your website, and it’s much easier for communication to be interrupted online as opposed to in-person when both channels are present.

 That’s because if your website’s navigation is done poorly, the line of communication between company and user will be severed, and the user won’t get the product or solution they’re looking for.
-In addition to this, navigation is also essential to SEO.
-Search Engines pay attention to how users behave on websites, and they factor that into their rankings.
+Additionally, navigation is essential to SEO.
+Search engines pay attention to how users behave on websites, and they factor that into their rankings.
 If you have a high bounce rate because your users are lost on your site, you’ll see that reflected in your rankings.

-Someone on your team should ideally be versed in web design best practices, so if that person isn’t you consider checking out this article to learn some tips about web design that will hopefully boost your conversion rate.
+Someone on your team should be versed in web design best practices, so if that person isn’t you consider checking out this article to learn some tips about web design that will hopefully boost your conversion rate.

 In addition, FeedOtter offers this guide for the 7 best story mapping programs to use in case post-it notes aren’t your thing!

 How do you plan to incorporate story mapping into your business?
 Comment in the section below!